MXT-Creation/RZV2L-VISION-AI/poky/documentation/ref-manual/ref-variables.rst

    :term:`INCOMPATIBLE_LICENSE`
-      Specifies a space-separated list of license names (as they would appear in :term:`LICENSE`) that should be excluded from the build.
-Recipes that provide no alternatives to listed incompatible licenses are not built.
+      Specifies a space-separated list of license names (as they would appear in :term:`LICENSE`) that should be excluded from the build (if set globally), or from an image (if set locally in an image recipe).

+      When the variable is set globally, recipes that provide no alternatives to listed incompatible licenses are not built.
 Packages that are individually licensed with the specified incompatible licenses will be deleted.
+      Most of the time this does not allow a feasible build (because it becomes impossible to satisfy build time dependencies), so the recommended way to implement license restrictions is to set the variable in specific image recipes where the restrictions must apply.
+That way there are no build time restrictions, but the license check is still performed when the image's filesystem is assembled from packages.

       .. note::